 The Japanese professional woodworkers I have worked with during my career spanning 45 years have been uncompromising regarding quality and schedule.
 And they are obsessed with sharpness.
 It’s in their DNA.
-This is the same DNA that for millennia have demanded Japanese blacksmiths to always make better, sharper tools.
+This is the same DNA that for millennia has motivated Japanese blacksmiths to strive to forge better, sharper tools.

 These blacksmiths and their professional woodworker customers have always been focused on real-world performance above all else.
 Not reputation or fancy names.
 Not appearance.
 Certainly not “mystery.”
 So what sort of performance should we look for in a “Professional-grade” tool?
 Very perceptive of you to ask.